 Patients will sometimes get distressed and will occasionally require medicines to help them manage their distress.
 It is important that care plans are in place to direct staff on when it is appropriate to administer these medicines and that records are kept of when the medicine was given, the reason it was given and what the outcome was.
-If staff record the reason and outcome of giving the medicine, then they can identify common triggers which may cause the patient's distress and if the prescribed medicine is effective for the patient.
+If staff record the reason for and outcome of giving the medicine, then they can identify common triggers which may cause the patient's distress and if the prescribed medicine is effective for the patient.

-The management of medicines prescribed on a "when required" basis for the management of distressed reactions was reviewed for two patients.
+The management of medicines prescribed on a "when required" basis for distressed reactions was reviewed for four patients.
 Directions for use were clearly recorded on the personal medication records; and care plans directing the use of these medicines were in place.
 Staff knew how to recognise a change in a patient's behaviour and were aware that this change may be associated with pain.
 Records included the reason for and outcome of each administration.

-The management of pain was reviewed for three patients.
+The management of pain was reviewed.
 Staff advised that they were familiar with how each patient expressed their pain and that pain relief was administered when required.
 Care plans and pain assessments were in place and reviewed regularly.

 Some patients may need their diet modified to ensure that they receive adequate nutrition.
 This may include thickening fluids to aid swallowing and food supplements in addition to meals.

 Care plans detailing how the patient should be supported with their food and fluid intake should be in place to direct staff.
 All staff should have the necessary training to ensure that they can meet the needs of the patient.

-The management of thickening agents was reviewed for three patients.
-A speech and language assessment report was in place for two patients.
-One patient was awaiting assessment and this was clearly documented including evidence this was being followed up by nurses.
-Care plans were in place.
+The management of thickening agents was reviewed for four patients.
+Speech and language assessment reports and care plans were in place.
 Records of prescribing and administration which included the recommended consistency level were maintained.